 The winding-up of a company is not usually something that will occur out of the blue.
 It will usually follow months of debt chasing from your creditors in the form of letters, demands as well as the possible issuing of a CCJ and/or bailiffs visiting your business premises.
 If all of these attempts to collect the debt fail, your creditors may apply for a winding-up order against your business.

-The costs of issuing a winding up petition is quite high so it is often used as a last resort but if your creditors thinks there is a good chance of the debt being recovered, they will see it as an effective solution to the problem.
+The cost of issuing a winding-up petition is quite high so it is often used as a last resort but if your creditors think there is a good chance of the debt being recovered, they will see it as an effective solution to the problem.

 An application for a winding-up petition is likely to be accepted if a creditor can successfully prove that:

 - The debt is unchallenged by the debtor company

 - The debtor company is not willing or is unable to pay or discuss terms

 - Attempts have been made, by the creditor and/or a third party working on their behalf, to recover money that is owed

 What happens once the petition has been applied for?